-Creating a Search Criterion
+Creating a new Search Criterion

-To create a search criterion, select the folder for the new criterion in the General tab, then click the 🗀 button on the tool bar.
-The New Criterion dialog opens.
-Enter the name of the criterion in the text field and click OK.
+To create a search criterion, select the folder for the new criterion in the General tab, then click New Criterion (\square) on the toolbar.
+This opens the New Criterion dialog box.
+Type the name of the criterion in the text field and then click OK.